 “Flashlight: A mechanical device used by people to carry around dead batteries.”

 - Output: The intensity of the light produced by a flashlight measured in lumens.
-This rating is sometimes shown for multiple light settings available on certain models.
+This rating is sometimes shown for multiple light settings available on models with variable outputs.

 - Beam distance: Measured in meters, this rating determines the distance of illumination before the brightness diminishes to the equivalent of the light from a full moon.